Aashish-J-Yadav/Mask-Detector/README.md

 How To Download And Run this project

+Use any text editor to view the code.

 Step 1- Download The zip file and Extract it. step 2-open your terminal go to the location of Mask-Detector and type "pip install -r requirements.txt".
 It will install all the required libraries.